lukin0110/poetry-copier/README.md

 This template is a loose port of the [Radix Poetry Cookiecutter](https://github.com/radix-ai/poetry-cookiecutter) and comes with the same [LICENSE](LICENSE).

+## 💻 Demo
+Check out the [Poetry Copier FastAPI Demo](https://github.com/lukin0110/poetry-copier-fastapi-demo) for an example of a FastAPI application scaffolded using this template.

 ## 🎉 Features

 - 🐳 Reproducible [Docker](https://www.docker.com/) based development environments with [VSCode Dev Containers](https://code.visualstudio.com/docs/remote/containers) and [GitHub Codespaces](https://github.com/features/codespaces)